List of Doc McStuffins episodes: Season 5: Pet Rescue / Baby / Ultimate Safari / Arctic Rescue / Toy Hospital (2018–20)

-Note: Like other Disney Junior shows from the time, the episode title cards have been discontinued, but they are still heard.
+Note: Like other Disney Junior shows from the time, the episode title cards have been discontinued, but the titles are still heard.
 Also, the series no longer features two 11-minute stories.
-This is also the show's final season.

 Special (2022)

 The Doc Files

 The Doc Files is a spin-off series to Doc McStuffins.
 Doc takes an in-depth look at specific cases and diagnoses after the clinic doors close for the day.
 The series debuted in the US on Disney Junior and Disney Channel on July 22, 2013.

 Each episode opens with Doc pulling a toy patient's chart and recalling how she solved the case.
 The flashback sequences are done in 2D animation, while the beginning and end are done in the same CGI as the main Doc McStuffins episodes.